 The connector junction box is the "hub" for all wiring.
 It has a hinged cover, which allows for easy access inside.
 Having pluggable connections makes it much easier to access wiring.
 An added feature is the inclusion of a 25 pin female connector located on the inside of the connector junction box.
 This makes it easy to do antenna testing at the install site, as opposed to having to go all the way inside the ham shack to access the electronic controller.
-NOTE: If you purchased the optional boom truss, the connector junction box mounts in a different location than that shown in the following steps.
-Refer to chapter Ten, section 10.0.
+NOTE: If you purchased the optional boom truss or element truss kit, the connector junction box mounts in a different location than that shown in the following steps.
+Refer to Chapter Eight, Section 8.0 for details.

 In most cases, the connector junction box will be in "ready to mount" position.
 There are occasions where you will receive a junction box with the mounting plate in the wrong configuration, due to the many different configurations used for our various antennas.
 While we try to make sure this does not happen, if it does, the fix is an easy one.
 Unscrew the #6 Nylock nuts as shown in figure 5.01.
 You will need a Phillips screwdriver for the other end of the screw, located inside the junction box enclosure.
 Be careful to avoid damaging the circuit board that the screw rests on when removing the screw.
 Detach the mounting plate from the junction box and reposition as shown in figure 5.02.
+Reattach the screws and nuts and tighten.

 The connector junction box attaches to the saddle bolts used for mounting the boom onto the mast plate as shown in figure 5.03.
 Remove the 5/16" Nylock nuts from the aluminum saddle bolts and mount the connector junction box onto the saddle bolts.
 The hinged cover needs to open from the bottom, as shown in figure 5.04.
-When the mounting plate is configured correctly, place the Nylock nuts on the bolts again and tighten.
+When the mounting plate is configured correctly, place the Nylock nuts on the bolts again and tighten